Skip to main content

 Recruiting software pricing varies depending on the size and scope of your outreach efforts.
 Some recruiting software also includes a price per number of job postings, which can work well for smaller teams with lower hiring needs.

-In addition, some hiring tools, like Zoho Recruit or Recooty, are available for free with limited features such as restrictions on the number of users or active job postings you can have simultaneously.
+In addition, some talent acquisition tools, like Zoho Recruit or Recooty, are available for free with limited features such as restrictions on the number of users or active job postings you can have simultaneously.

 Plan Comparison Table for Recruiting Software